Hebei: Geography

 Hebei is the only province in China to contain plateaus, mountains, hills, shorelines, plains, and lakes.
 Most of central and southern Hebei lies within the North China Plain.
 Western Hebei rises into the Taihang Mountains (Taihang Shan), while the Yan Mountains (Yan Shan) runs through northern Hebei.
 Beyond the mountains are the grasslands of Inner Mongolia.
 The highest peak is Mount Xiaowutai in Yu County in the northwest of the province, with an altitude of 2882 m.

 Hebei borders the Bohai Sea on the east.
 The Hai River watershed covers most of the province's central and southern parts; the Luan River watershed covers the northeast.
 Excluding manmade reservoirs, the largest lake in Hebei is Baiyangdian, located in Anxin County, Baoding.

 Major cities in Hebei include: Shijiazhuang, Baoding, Tangshan, Qinhuangdao, Handan, and Zhangjiakou.

 Hebei has a monsoon-influenced humid continental climate.
 Its winters are cold and dry, while its summers are hot and humid.
 Temperatures average −16 to −3 °C in January and 20 to 27 °C in July.
 The annual precipitation ranges from 400 to 800 mm, concentrated heavily in summer.

 Government

-The politics of Hebei is structured in a dual party-government system like all other governing institutions in mainland China.
-The Governor of Hebei is the highest-ranking official in the People's Government of Hebei.
-However, in the province's dual party-government governing system, the governor has less power than the Hebei Chinese Communist Party Provincial Committee Secretary (CCP Party Chief).
+As with other provincial-level divisions in mainland China, Hebei is governed under a dual party-government system.
+The Governor of Hebei is the highest-ranking official in the People's Government of Hebei and is responsible for the provincial administration.
+However, the most powerful official in the province is the Secretary of the Chinese Communist Party (CCP) Hebei Provincial Committee, commonly known as the "Party Secretary", who holds greater influence than the governor within the province's political structure.

 Administrative divisions

-Hebei has eleven prefecture-level divisions.
-All are prefecture-level cities:
+Hebei is divided into 11 prefecture-level divisions, all of which are prefecture-level cities: